 Lavanya serves as Coordinating Lead Author of the chapter on ‘International Cooperation’ in the Sixth Assessment Report of the Intergovernmental Panel on Climate Change.
 She has also served as Rapporteur for the International Law Association’s Committee on Legal Principles Relating to Climate Change, and as Research Director for the Hague Academy of International Law’s Centre for Studies and Research.

-Rajamani is also co-editor of Promoting Compliance in the Emerging Climate Regime (CUP, 2011), Implementation of International Environmental Law (Hague Academy of International Law, 2011), and Climate Change Liability: Transnational Law and Practice (CUP, 2011).
-She is the Rapporteur for the International Law Association’s Committee on Legal Principles Relating to Climate Change.
-She has worked on and followed the climate negotiations since 1997, in different capacities, including as a negotiator for the Alliance of Small Island States, and consultant to the FCCC Secretariat, the Danish Ministry of Climate Change and the Indian Ministry of Environment and Forests
+Lavanya’s academic work on the international climate change regime is informed by extensive practice.
+She has worked on and tracked the climate negotiations in different capacities, including as a negotiator for the Alliance of Small Island States, and legal advisor to the UN Climate Secretariat, the Danish Ministry of Climate Change and the Indian Ministry of Environment and Forests.

 This module will provide students with an overview of the conceptual architecture of international environmental law.
 This includes a study of the evolution, sources and principles of international environmental law, the role of key actors and institutions (in particular business and industry) and of compliance mechanisms.
 It will also discuss the nature and extent of the impact that international environmental law has on the private sector and vice versa.
 It will then examine through a case study of the climate change regime how international environmental law works in practice.Green Energy and Sustainable Businesses